 Place beetroot in foil parcel and sprinkle with salt a spoon of oil.

 Roast for 2-3 hours at 140 C (285 F).

 Peel the skin off from a roasted beetroot is much faster, than peeling a raw beet.

 The roasting time varies depending on the size of the beetroot.
-Small young beetroot cooks faster.
-I usually roast medium/bigger beets and they take somewhere around 2 – 2.5 hours.
+Small beetroot cooks faster than medium and big vegetable.
+I slowly roast medium beets for 2.5 hours.
 Older vegetables need longer cooking times than younger roots.
 If the beets are really big (10 cm in diameter or bigger) it’s better to cut them in half.